Skip to main content

 Use Your $5 Signup Credit

-New accounts receive $5 in credits—enough for testing your integration
+New accounts receive $5 in credits — enough for extensive testing

 2